-I’ve spent a lot fo time with various devices that playback music for runners and the 5-button interface with the 645M was the most practical (aka ‘best’, IMHO).
-It’s a shame that having delivered the ‘best’ approach to music for runner that Garmin then go and spoil it with the pesky single button of the Vivoactive 3!.
+I’ve spent a lot of time with various devices that playback music for runners and the 5-button interface with the 645M was the most practical (aka ‘best’, IMHO).
+It’s a shame that having delivered the ‘best’ approach to music for a runner that Garmin then goes and spoil it with the pesky single button of the Vivoactive 3!.
 Many of you may well disagree and may well get on well with touchscreens on running watches…in which case totally ignore me and go and buy one 🙂

-In my opinion you will do better going for the 645 if it’s music you want.
+In my opinion, you will do better going for the 645 if it’s music you want.

 If you want to buy the Vivoactive 3 Music because it also supports contactless payments via Garmin Pay then do your research as it is likely that your current bank will not be supported.
-Actually I’ve done your research for you… link to garmin.com.
+Actually, I’ve done your research for you… link to garmin.com.